Aragor70/Messages/readMe.md

 ```
 npx create-react-app my-app --template typescript
 ```
-<i>Please be aware in the last part of the document I introduce the alternative packages we can use in this step.</i>
+<i>Please be aware I introduce the alternative packages we can use in this step.
+Look on the last part of the document.</i>

 The next important dependience is a library to handle and organise the state of the components.
 * Install redux and redux-thunk middleware
 ```
-npm install react-redux redux redux-thunk
+npm install react-redux redux redux-thunk redux-devtools-extension @types/react-redux @types/redux @types/redux-thunk --save
 ```
 Using redux we are allowed to manual dispatch the actions.
 While the redux store (the box or container of the app global state) get the update, it provides the new state to the components.
 It doesn not mutate the values.

-<i>In the last part of the document I introduce the alternative library for the redux library.</i>
+<i>I introduce the alternative library of the redux library.
+Look on the last part of the document.</i>

 * Implement proxy API